mason-bially/500locol-ecs/manuscript.md

 }
 ```

-A struct of arrays, and we are using `std::unordered_map` in the place of an array this time.
-We'll come back to why this is the right data structure, and optimizing it further later, but for now we are merely concerned with making this work.
+A struct of arrays.
+We are using `std::unordered_map` in the place of an array for now—we'll come back to why this was the right data structure to choose later, when we optimize the storage aspect of our design.
+But for now we are merely concerned with the core minimum we need to have a working example.
+The critical aspect of our design here is the struct of arrays pattern, which is what allows our ECS to have strong performance gains.

-The problem here is that we don't know what component types (the `Position`) the user will want.
-We want users to be able to create arbitrary components using their own `struct` definitions.
+The problem here is that we don't know what component types (e.g. `Position`) the user will want.
+We want users to be able to create arbitrary components using their own component definitions.
 To do this we will need to manage the storage of components at runtime, dynamically creating the structure containing the arrays.
-And because it involves user defined input types, we'll also need to use templates.
+And because this will involve user defined input types, we'll have to use templates to do it.

 ```c++
 struct ComponentManagerBase {